Anurag14/anurag14.github.io/_posts/2020-06-21-The-essence-of-duality.md

 </p>

 There is a more condensed representation of the above for using linear algebra and matrix notation.
-However, it still doesnt throw any insight into the workings and motivation behind the primal and dual relationshiip.
+However, it still doesnt throw any light onto the essence and motivation behind the primal and dual relationshiip.
 <p align="center">
 <img src="https://anurag14.github.io/blog_resources/2020-06-21/matrix-primal-dual.png" width="300" height="50" />
 </p>